ktaranov/sqlserver-kit/Utilities/README.md

 Download page: [SQL XEvent Profiler]<br/>
 Release date: 2014-03-14<br/>
 Support Version: 2012/2014<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>
+Price: No

 Idera’s SQL XEvent Profiler emulates the functionality and simplicity of SQL Server Profiler, letting you quickly view data from SQL events<br />
-and see what's happening on the server.
+and see whats happening on the server.
 Plus, it leverages SQL Extended Events (XEvents) as the backing technology — making it more efficient than SQL Trace.

 ## SQL Check <a id="sql-check"></a>
 Download page: [SQL Check]<br/>
 Release date: 2015-09-24<br/>
-Support Version: 2000/2005/2008/2008R2/2012/2014<br/>
+Support Version: 2005/2008/2008R2/2012/2014<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>
+Price: No

- - check out what happens in batches, compilations, recompilations, and transactions throughout the SQL Server environment so you don’t experience any surprises and know where to direct your attention to prevent potential issues.
+ - check out what happens in batches, compilations, recompilations, and transactions throughout the SQL Server environment
- - monitor some of the most important metrics in SQL Server including wait stats, reads, writes, session details, and cache hits.
+ - monitor some of the most important metrics in SQL Server including wait stats, reads, writes, session details, and cache hits
- - see SQL operations as they occur for the latest information; consider it a heart rate monitor for your SQL Server environment providing instant feedback and results.
-Customize the refresh rate and amount of historical data for each SQL server.
+ - see SQL operations as they occur for the latest information; consider it a heart rate monitor for your SQL Server environment
  - install easily without agents

 ## SQL Fragmentation Analyzer <a id="sql-fragmentation-analyzer"></a>
 Download page: [SQL Fragmentation Analyzer]<br/>
 Release date: 2015-06-24<br/>
-Support Version: 2000/2005/2008/2008R2/2012/2014<br/>
+Support Version: 2005/2008/2008R2/2012/2014<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>
+Price: No

 With SQL Fragmentation Analyzer you can:
  - analyze fragmentation by one table or an entire database